FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 This output confirms the deployment now runs 10 replicas of the Kubernetes Bootcamp application, demonstrating successful scaling.

-8. delete the deployment
+6. delete the deployment
 ```bash
 kubectl delete deployment kubernetes-bootcamp
 ```

-## 2. use kubectl apply
+#### 2. use kubectl apply

+Benefits

-1. if the intended resource to update is in yaml file, we can directly edit the yaml file with any editor, then  use `kubectl apply` to update.
+If the intended resource to update is in yaml file, we can directly edit the yaml file with any editor, then  use `kubectl apply` to update.

+- Version Controlled: Can be version-controlled if using a local YAML file, allowing for tracking of changes and rollbacks.
+- Reviewable: Changes can be reviewed by team members before applying if part of a GitOps workflow.

-2. The kubectl apply -f command is more flexible and is recommended for managing applications in production.
+The kubectl apply -f command is more flexible and is recommended for managing applications in production.
 It updates resources with the changes defined in the YAML file but retains any modifications that are not specified in the file.It's particularly suited for scenarios where you might want to maintain manual adjustments or unspecified settings.

-3. First let's create Kubernetes-bootcamp deployment yaml file with below
+1.  create Kubernetes-bootcamp deployment with yaml file

 ```bash
 cat << EOF | tee kubernetes-bootcamp.yaml
 apiVersion: apps/v1